Poznań: Location and topography

 Panoramic view of Old Town in winter.

 Poznań covers an area of 261.91 km2, and has coordinates in the range 52°17'34–52°30'27N, 16°44'08–17°04'28E.
 Its highest point, with an altitude of 157 m, is the summit of Morasko hill within the Morasko meteorite nature reserve in the north of the city.
 The lowest altitude is 60 m, in the Warta valley.

 Poznań's main river is the Warta, which flows through the city from south to north.
 As it approaches the city centre it divides into two branches, flowing west and east of Ostrów Tumski Cathedral island, and meeting again further north.
 The smaller Cybina river flows through eastern Poznań to meet the east branch of the Warta, which is also called Cybina – its northern section was originally a continuation of that river, while its southern section has been artificially widened to form a main stream of the Warta.
 Other tributaries of the Warta within Poznań are the Junikowo Stream (Strumień Junikowski), which flows through southern Poznań from the west, meeting the Warta just outside the city boundary in Luboń; the Bogdanka and Wierzbak, formerly two separate tributaries flowing from the north-west and along the north side of the city centre, now with their lower sections diverted underground; the Główna, flowing through the neighbourhood of the same name in north-east Poznań; and the Rose Stream (Strumień Różany) flowing east from Morasko in the north of the city.
 The course of the Warta in central Poznań was formerly quite different from today: the main stream ran between Grobla and Chwaliszewo, which were originally both islands.
-The branch west of Grobla (the Zgniła Warta – "rotten Warta") was filled in late in the 19th century, and the former main stream west of Chwaliszewo was diverted and filled in during the 1960s.
+The branch west of Grobla (the Zgniła Warta – "rotten Warta") was filled in during the late 19th century, while the former main stream west of Chwaliszewo was diverted and filled in during the 1960s.
 This was done partly to prevent floods, which did serious damage to Poznań frequently throughout history.